BMW 7 Series (F01): Alpina B7

 The Alpina B7 is based on the 750i and began production for the 2011 model year.
 The vehicle was unveiled in 2010 Chicago Auto Show, and went on sale in Spring of 2010.
 Production version went on sale as 2011 model year vehicle.
 The Alpina B7's engine is assembled by hand at Alpina's facility in Buchloe, Germany, before being shipped to BMW for installation, and the assembled vehicle is then sent back to Alpina for finishing touches.

-In the 2010–2012 B7, Alpina's variant of the N63 twin-turbocharged 4.4-litre V8 engine rated at 373 kW and 700 Nm, with the same fuel economy figures as the regular 750i.
+In the 2010–2012 B7, Alpina's variant of the N63 twin-turbocharged 4.4-litre V8 engine was rated at 373 kW and 700 Nm, with the same fuel economy figures as the regular 750i.
 Compared with the regular N63 engine, the Alpina variant includes high-performance pistons, strengthened cylinder heads, an additional radiator and external coolers for the engine oil and transmission oil.
 Larger and lighter turbochargers are fitted and boost pressure is increased from 0.8 bar to 1.0 bar.
 The F01/F02 B7 marks the first time that BMW M and Alpina used the same type of forced-induction for their engines; Alpina's engine has less horsepower but more torque than the S63 variant used in the F10 M5.

 The transmission is a ZF 6HP26 6-speed automatic with heavy-duty gears, and the B7 includes a strengthened drive shaft, differential and rear axles.
 The B7 also features a choice of regular or long-wheelbase and/or rear-wheel drive or xDrive.

 In late 2012, the B7 received a mid-life update in line with other models of the 7 Series.
 The updated B7 was unveiled at the Pebble Beach Concours d'Elegance in August 2012 and went on-sale immediately thereafter.
-Power output increased to 397 kW, and top speed increased to 312 km/h (310 km/h on xDrive models).
+Power increased to 397 kW, and top speed increased to 312 km/h (310 km/h on xDrive models).

 In North America, the BMW Alpina B7 is officially sold by BMW and have BMW VINs, whereas the Alpina B7 BiTurbo sold in Europe and Japan are sold as vehicles manufactured by Alpina.

 Prince Albert II limousine

-In 2011, a limited production (200 units) version of BMW 7 Series limousines were supplied by BMW for the wedding of Albert II, Prince of Monaco, and Charlene Wittstock.
-The car was based on the 740Li.
+In 2011, a limited production run (200 units) of BMW 7 Series limousines were supplied by BMW for the wedding of Albert II, Prince of Monaco, and Charlene Wittstock.
+The cars were based on the 740Li.